 A lawyer may also be able to block chemical test results.
 Breathalyzers and PAS devices do not have a perfect record for accuracy.
 These flaws mean that the machines sometimes return inaccurate results that can be disputed in court.

-Help Dealing with VC 23140 Charges
+Help Dealing With VC 23140 Charges